cristicojo/sport_news_articles/readme.md

 Sports News Task

-Task made for Incrowd firm from Brighton
+Task made for the software firm called Incrowd which is located in Brighton

 Check the file readme.txt for complete specifications